 Instructions

-- Bring a large pot of salted water to a boil.
-Add the fresh lima beans and blanch for 3 minutes until tender but still vibrant.
-Drain and immediately plunge into ice water to halt cooking.
-Set aside.
+- Bring a large pot of salted water to a rolling boil.
+Add the lima beans and blanch for 3 minutes until tender but still vibrant.
+Drain and plunge into ice water to halt cooking; set aside.

-- In a large skillet, heat the olive oil over medium heat.
-Add the chopped onion and sauté until translucent, about 4 minutes, stirring regularly to prevent browning.
+- Heat olive oil in a large skillet over medium heat.
+Add the chopped onion and sauté until translucent, about 4 minutes, stirring often to prevent browning.

-- Add the minced garlic and diced red bell pepper to the skillet.
-Sauté for an additional 3-4 minutes until the pepper softens and the garlic becomes fragrant.
+- Add minced garlic and diced bell pepper to the skillet.
+Sauté another 3–4 minutes until the pepper softens and the garlic becomes fragrant.

-- Stir in the fresh sweet corn kernels and blanched lima beans.
-Sauté gently for 5 minutes, allowing the natural sugars in the corn to caramelize slightly and the beans to warm through.
+- Stir in sweet corn kernels and blanched lima beans.
+Sauté gently for 5 minutes, allowing corn sugars to caramelize slightly while beans warm through.

-- Fold in the halved cherry tomatoes and cook for 2 more minutes just until they begin to soften but retain their shape.
+- Fold in halved cherry tomatoes and cook 1–2 minutes until they soften but keep shape.
+Remove from heat and finish with lemon juice and chopped basil.

 Chef’s Notes